Medicaid

 What Individuals, Families, and Guardians Need to Know Medicaid Waivers (also called Home and Community-Based Services) provide Medicaid health coverage, as well as supports and services that help people with disabilities live at home and participate in their communities.
 The Centers for Medicare and Medicaid Services has approved several updates to Indiana’s Medicaid Waiver programs that take effect December 31, 2025. …

-Indiana’s Bureau of Disability Services (BDS) is launching a review process of high-cost Medicaid Waiver service plans, and has also issued guidance on transportation.
+Indiana’s Bureau of Disability Services (BDS) has launched a review process of high-cost Medicaid Waiver service plans, and has also issued guidance on transportation.
 High-Cost Waiver Service Plans BDS has issued advisory memos for providers and families regarding review of high-cost Medicaid Waiver service plans.
 BDS’s memo states, “BDS is taking a proactive look at…

 On July 2, an Indiana mother opened the letter she had dreaded.
 Medicaid had denied the waiver services her son depended on for nursing care.
 Her choices were unthinkable: quit her job to provide care full-time or risk her child’s health without the support they’d been promised.
 This is what “policy change” looks like—not in…